Our Curriculum

-At Childrens’ Manor and Children’s Magnet, we focus on the development of the whole child and over the last 25 years have built a curriculum that balances your child’s social/emotional, cognitive, physical and academic development.
+At Children’s Manor and Children’s Magnet, we focus on the development of the whole child, and over the last 30 years have built a curriculum that balances your child’s social & emotional, cognitive, physical and academic development.
+Our mission is to prepare your child to excel in a global society by providing an academically rigorous, engaging, and supportive learning environment.

-Our Unique Montessori Curriculum
+Our Unique Curriculum

 Our core curriculum consists of the five Montessori learning areas: Practical Life, Sensorial, Language Arts, Mathematics, and Cultural (History, Geography, Science & Arts) Studies.
 Our Proprietary Montessori Links curriculum differentiates us from other Montessori schools, preschools, and daycares by integrating these five core Montessori learning areas with an interdisciplinary learning experience in Character Development, STEM, Continent Connections, and Author Study & Arts.
 Going beyond content knowledge, our curriculum emphasizes higher order thinking, problem solving and association between different areas of study.

-Practical Life
+Practical life

 Practical life includes life skills to help develop independence, coordination, concentration, self-control, self-awareness, confidence and include: